CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Mission_Operations/Blobs_List.md

    Nothing is lost: the stored samples go down on a later run, once the MPI is idle.
 This applies whether or not the `TRACK_MPI` flag was passed.
 Such runs return `DOWNLINK_SKIPPED_MPI_ACTIVE` (62) and report `sent=skipped(mpi_active)`.
+11. This blob never mounts the filesystem.
+If LittleFS is unmounted on entry, it logs CRITICAL and exits with LFS_NOT_MOUNTED (7) without rescheduling.
+Not latched like STOP.